-- (A) Optional City Council Pre-Application Review of Complex Development Proposals: A potential applicant for development other than a PUD Overlay may request that the City Council conduct a hearing for the purpose of receiving preliminary comments from the City Council regarding the overall proposal in order to assist the proposed applicant in determining whether to file a development application or annexation petition.
+- (A) Optional City Council Pre-Application Review of Complex Development Proposals: A potential applicant for development other than a PUD Overlay or permit to conduct a designated activity of state interest or develop in a designated area of state interest may request that the City Council conduct a hearing for the purpose of receiving preliminary comments from the City Council regarding the overall proposal in order to assist the proposed applicant in determining whether to file a development application or annexation petition.
 Only one (1) pre-application hearing pursuant to this Subsection (A) may be requested.
-The following criteria must be satisfied for such a hearing to be held: - (1) The proposed development cannot have begun any step of the Common Development Review Procedures for Development Applications set forth in Division 6.3. - (2) The proposed application for approval of a development plan must require City Council approval of an annexation petition, an amendment to the City's Comprehensive Plan, or some other kind of formal action by the City Council, other than a possible appeal under this Land Development Code. - (3) The City Manager must determine in writing that the proposed development will have a community-wide impact. - (B) Optional Pre-Application PUD Overlay Proposal Review: This optional review is available to potential PUD applicants that have not begun any step of the Common Development Review Procedures for Development Applications set forth in Division 6.3.
+The following criteria must be satisfied for such a hearing to be held: - (1) The proposed development cannot have begun any step of the Common Development Review Procedures for Development Applications set forth in Division 6.3. - (2) The proposed application for approval of a development plan must require City Council approval of an annexation petition, an amendment to the City's Comprehensive Plan, or some other kind of formal action by the City Council, other than a possible appeal under this Land Use Code.

+- (3) The City Manager must determine in writing that the proposed development will have a community-wide impact. - (B) Optional Pre-Application PUD Overlay Proposal Review: This optional review is available to potential PUD applicants that have not begun any step of the Common Development Review Procedures for Development Applications set forth in Division 6.3.
 Such review is intended to provide an opportunity for applicants to present conceptual information to the Planning and Zoning Commission for PUD Overlays between 50 and 640 acres in size, or to City Council for PUD Overlays greater than 640 acres in size, regarding the proposed development including how site constraints will be addressed and issues of controversy or opportunities related to the development.
 Applicants participating in such review procedure should present specific plans showing how, if at all, they intend to address any issues raised during the initial comments received from staff and affected property owners.
 For a pre-application hearing to be held, the Director must determine in writing that the proposed PUD will have a community-wide impact.
 Only one (1) pre-application hearing pursuant to this Subsection (B) may be requested.